adonisjs/lucid.adonisjs.com/content/docs/guides/debugging.md

 # Debugging

-Lucid emits the `db:query` event when debugging is enabled globally or for an individual query.
+You can debug SQL queries by first enabling the `debug` mode and then listen for the `db:query` event to get notified as SQL queries are executed.

-You can enable debugging globally by setting the `debug` flag to `true` inside the `config/database.ts` file.
+The debug mode can be enabled globally for a database connection by setting  the `debug` flag to `true` inside the `config/database.ts` file.
+For example:

 ```ts
 // title: config/database.ts